gozeloglu/weather-notifier/README.md

 # Requirements

+- `python3.x`
 - `requests`
 - `win10toast`

-You can install these libraries as follow:
+You can install libraries as follow:

 `$ pip install requests`